CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-4.md

 - It is ideal for quick chat experiences or testing core logic before full deployment.

-Now, you will update this to be a Persistent Agent in Azure AI Foundry, which means:
+Now, you will update this to be a Persistent Agent in Microsoft Foundry, which means:

 - It runs as a managed, long-lived service within the Foundry environment.